 Ideas Have Consequences

-That God takes apostasy and false teaching seriously is evidenced by the fact that every New Testament book except Philemon contains warnings about false teaching.
+Every New Testament book except Philemon contains warnings about false teaching.
 Why is this?
 Simply because ideas have consequences.
-Right thinking and its fruit produces goodness, whereas wrong thinking and its accompanying action results in undesired penalties.
+Right thinking and its fruit produce goodness, whereas wrong thinking and its accompanying action result in undesired penalties.
 As an example, the Cambodian killing fields in the 1970s were the product of the nihilistic worldview of Jean Paul Sartre and his teaching.
-The Khmer Rouge’s leader Pol Pot lived out Sartre’s philosophy toward the people in a clear and frightening way, which was articulated in this manner: “To keep you is no benefit.
+The Khmer Rouge’s leader, Pol Pot, lived out Sartre’s philosophy toward the people in a clear and frightening way, which was articulated in this manner: “To keep you is no benefit.
 To destroy you is no loss.”

-It should be remembered that Satan did not come to the first couple in the Garden with an external armament or supernatural weapon; instead, he came to them with an idea.
-And it was that idea that condemned them and the rest of humankind, with the only remedy being the sacrificial death of God’s Son.
+Satan did not come to the first couple in the Garden with an external armament or visible weapon; instead, he came to them with an idea.
+And it was that idea, embraced by Adam and Eve, that condemned them and the rest of humankind, with the only remedy being the sacrificial death of God’s Son.

-The great tragedy is, whether knowingly or unknowingly, the apostate teacher dooms his unsuspecting followers.
-One of the most frightening verses in all of Scripture comes from the lips of Jesus.
-Speaking to His disciples about the religious leaders of His day, He said, “Let them alone; they are blind guides of the blind.
+The great tragedy is that, knowingly or unknowingly, the apostate teacher dooms his unsuspecting followers.
+Speaking to His disciples about the religious leaders of His day, Jesus said, “Let them alone; they are blind guides of the blind.
 And if a blind man guides a blind man, both will fall into a pit” (Matthew 15:14, emphasis added).
-This verse is alarming because Jesus affirms that it is not only the false teachers that go to destruction, but their disciples also follow them.
-Christian philosopher Soren Kierkegaard put it this way: “For it has never yet been known to fail that one fool, when he goes astray, takes several others with him.”
+Alarmingly, it is not only false teachers who go to destruction, but their disciples follow them there.
+Christian philosopher Søren Kierkegaard put it this way: “For it has never yet been known to fail that one fool, when he goes astray, takes several others with him.”

 Arius may have died centuries ago, but his spiritual children are still with us to this day in the form of cults like the Jehovah’s Witnesses and others who deny Christ’s true essence and person.
 Sadly, until Christ returns and every last spiritual enemy has been removed, tares such as these will be present among the wheat (Matthew 13:24–30).
 In fact, Scripture says apostasy will only get worse as Christ’s return approaches.
 “At that time [the latter days] many will fall away and will betray one another and hate one another” (Matthew 24:10).
-Paul echoes Jesus in his inspired writings as well.
-The apostle told the Thessalonians that a great falling away would precede Christ’s second coming (2 Thessalonians 2:3) and that the end times would be characterized by tribulation and hollow religious charlatans: “But realize this, that in the last days difficult times will come.
+Paul told the Thessalonians that a great falling away would precede Christ’s second coming (2 Thessalonians 2:3) and that the end times would be characterized by tribulation and hollow religious charlatans: “But realize this, that in the last days difficult times will come.
 For men will be . . . holding to a form of godliness, although they have denied its power; avoid such men as these” (2 Timothy 3:1–2, 5).

-It is critical, now more than ever, that every believer pray for discernment, combat apostasy, and contend earnestly for the faith that has once and for all been delivered to the saints.
+It is critical, now more than ever, that every believer pray for discernment, combat apostasy, and contend earnestly for the faith that was once and for all delivered to the saints.